-- Crash Investigation Sites Crash investigation sites are designated safe zones for distressed motorists to relocate to if they are involved in an incident on the freeway.
-Currently there are 32 crash investigation sites on the Region's freeway system with 24 of the 32 sites in Milwaukee County.
-The Preliminary Plan proposes that WisDOT evaluate the extent of use and attendant benefits of existing crash investigation sites, and consider expansion as needed to serve the entire regional freeway system. - Alternative Routes Alternate route designations are clearly marked and signed surface arterial streets and highways that provide a secondary route to be used by motorists during major freeway incidents, ramp closures, or during times of extreme congestion.
-The Preliminary Plan proposes that WisDOT and the Regional Planning Commission, together with the concerned and affected local governments, continue to examine potential designation of alternate routes. - Law Enforcement Freeway Refuge Site A law enforcement freeway refuge site is a location along the freeway mainline where law enforcement vehicles can park to monitor traffic and respond to traffic incidents.
+- Freeway Service Patrols Freeway service patrols consist of specially equipped vehicles designed to assist disabled motorists and assist in clearance of incidents.
+Freeway service patrol vehicles may be equipped to provide limited towing assistance, as well as minor services such as fuel, oil, water, and minor mechanical repairs.
+Freeway service patrols are currently operating in Milwaukee County and as part of freeway construction projects.
+The Preliminary Plan proposes expanding freeway service patrol to serve the entire regional freeway system, and providing greater coverage, including all-day weekday and weekend service and increased vehicle coverage of one vehicle per 12 to 15 miles of freeway.
+An exception would be the freeway segments identified previously that carry existing and future traffic volumes well below their design capacity. - Ramp Closure Devices Ramp closure devices allow for the closure of freeway on-ramps during major traffic incidents, inclement weather, or special events.
+They allow law enforcement and public works vehicles to be deployed to incident locations as needed, without requiring the use of these vehicles to block access to freeway ramps.
+Ramp closure devices are currently deployed at interchanges on IH 94 in Kenosha, Milwaukee, Racine, and Waukesha Counties; on IH 43 in Milwaukee, Walworth, and Waukesha Counties; and on IH 794 and IH 894 in Milwaukee County.
+The Preliminary Plan proposes that WisDOT expand implementation of ramp closure devices throughout Southeastern Wisconsin. - Crash Investigation Sites Crash investigation sites are designated safe zones for distressed motorists to relocate to if they are involved in an incident on the freeway.
+Currently, there are 32 crash investigation sites on the Region's freeway system with 24 of the 32 sites in Milwaukee County.
+The Preliminary Plan proposes that WisDOT evaluate the extent of use and associated benefits of existing crash investigation sites, and consider expansion as needed to serve the entire regional freeway system. - Alternative Routes Alternate route designations are clearly marked and signed surface arterial streets and highways that provide a secondary route to be used by motorists during major freeway incidents, ramp closures, or during times of extreme congestion.
+The Preliminary Plan proposes that WisDOT and the Regional Planning Commission, together with the concerned and affected local governments, continue to examine potential designation of alternate routes.

+Law Enforcement Freeway Refuge Site - A law enforcement freeway refuge site is a location along the freeway mainline where law enforcement vehicles can park to monitor traffic and respond to traffic incidents.
 These sites are particularly desirable along segments of freeway without an adequate shoulder, which require law enforcement vehicles to continuously circulate on these segments of freeway.
 The Preliminary Plan proposes that WisDOT consider installing law enforcement freeway refuge sites at appropriate locations along the freeway system.